 - Consider a referral to early intervention or special education for a speech and language evaluation.

-Find more about what you can do at home to help your child in the box below!
+Find activities you can do at home to support oral language below!

 - Narrate what I am doing in the classroom to expose students to language.